flatpickles/sketchbook/WIP.md

     -   cached file values (when switching away from / to a project)
     -   different approach to styling?
 -   Check to see if classes are actually Project subclasses when loading (otherwise we get confusing errors with improper subclasses in src/art)
--   Sort projects based on settings in some central location (not just in the ProjectList component) so we can use this in the root +page.server.ts
+-   Sort projects based on settings in some central location (not just in the ProjectList component) so we can use this in the root +page.server.ts (cannot use localStorage in this scenario, so might not be configurable like other settings?)
 -   Limit panel description text height // enable scrolling
 -   Show perf data (where?! in settings panel?)
 -   Project key: